Newfoundland T'Railway: Gander

+Clarenville

 A 0.25 km section of the main line in the Shoal Harbour neighbourhood of the town of Clarenville has been realigned due to construction of Shoal Harbour Drive.
 This road has also resulted in a gap of 0.25 km of the Bonavista branch between Thistle Place and Huntley Drive.

 Additional gaps exist on the main line in Conception Bay South as well as on the Carbonear branch.